Skip to main content

 Guide to objecting to our valuation of a property

-You can object if you think a property valuation is incorrect, but not because of the effect a valuation has on your rates.
+You can object if you think a property valuation is incorrect, but you cannot object to how the valuation affects your rates.

 Not all property values change in the same way.
-For example, flats may sell differently than apartments, houses or shops.
-Many other factors affect a property’s value, such as age, size, construction and location.
+For example, valuations for flats may differ to houses, apartments or shops.
+Many other factors affect the value of a property, such as its:

-All properties, including leasehold, are valued as if they were freehold.
+All properties, including leasehold properties, are valued as if they are freehold properties.